Eating Disorder Relapse is Common

 Eating disorder relapse rates

 While the onset of bulimia usually occurs during adolescence or early adulthood, it tends to persist for several years, either chronically or intermittently.
-Treatment does help most people with bulimia achieve long-lasting recovery, but relapse remains a significant concern, with rates of up to 41% of former patients resuming bulimic behaviors within 2 years.[2]
+Treatment does help most people with bulimia achieve long-lasting recovery, but relapse still is a significant concern, with rates of up to 41% of former patients resuming bulimic behaviors within 2 years.[2]

 Eating disorder relapse defined